83.56 Termination of rental agreement

 Termination clauses in your rental agreement protect both you and your tenant.
 They ensure both parties can walk away when needed, keeping the business relationship professional and fair.

-Personal Anecdote: A few years back, I had to end a rental agreement with a tenant who was relocating for work.
+Personal Anecdote: A few years back, I had to end a rental agreement with a tenant relocating for work.
 The process was smooth and amicable because our agreement had clear termination clauses.
 We even had coffee afterward!

 Opportunity for Upgrades